 1. INTRODUCTION

-Butterflies, belonging to the order Lepidoptera of class Insecta, are one of the best taxonomically studied groups (Robbins et al., 1997) not only for their aesthetic beauty but also for their ecosystem services.
-Butterflies play a vital role in maintaining the ecosystem structure and function by serving as an effective pollinator, vital components of food chain and reliable bioindicator of ecosystem health.
+Butterflies, belonging to the order Lepidoptera of class Insecta, are one of the best taxonomically studied groups (Robbins et al., 1997), not only for their aesthetic beauty but also for their ecosystem services.
+Butterflies play a vital role in maintaining ecosystem’s structure and function by serving as effective pollinators, vital components of food chains and reliable bioindicators of ecosystem health.
 Their rapid response to microclimatic changes, habitat fragmentation and environmental degradation is helpful to determine the habitat quality of an area (Ramana, 2010).
-Worldwide, approximately 19 000 butterfly species were reported (Westgate et al., 2016).
-India, a butterfly paradise harbors more than 1500 species of butterfly (Tiple, 2011) of which hundred species are (15%) endemic and twenty-six are (1.8%) globally threatened (Singh et al., 2004).
-High host plant specificity (Munguira et al., 2009) of butterfly species make them an excellent marker to assess the anthropogenic annoyance and alteration of habitat and surface topography (Kocher et al., 2000).
-Their larvae are often very restricted to niches (Garcia-Barros et al., 2009).
-Nearly most species form meta-populations relying on habitats structure (Thomas et al., 2001; Anthes et al., 2003; Eichel et al., 2008).
-As a consequence, butterfly population faces threat of extinction than the coeval zoo-fauna (Thomas et al., 2004; Thomas, 2005).
-Hence, studies of butterfly distribution and diversity, are not only consider them as an important model group in population ecology for meta-population analysis, but also focus on adopting suitable conservation strategies to conserve and manage butterfly species effectively (Watt et al., 2003; Ehrlich et al., 2004).
+Worldwide, approximately 19 000 butterfly species are described (Westgate et al., 2016).
+India, a butterfly paradise, harbors more than 1500 butterfly species (Tiple, 2011) of which hundred species (15%) are endemic and twenty-six (1.8%) are globally threatened (Singh et al., 2004).
+High host plant specificity (Munguira et al., 2009) of butterfly species makes them an excellent marker to assess the anthropogenic annoyance and alteration of habitat and surface topography (Kocher et al., 2000).
+Their larvae are often very restricted to certain ecological niches (Garcia-Barros et al., 2009).
+Most species form meta-populations relying on habitats structure (Thomas et al., 2001; Anthes et al., 2003; Eichel et al., 2008).
+As a consequence, butterfly populations face threat of extinction than the coeval zoo-fauna (Thomas et al., 2004; Thomas, 2005).
+Hence, studies of butterfly distribution and diversity are not only considered as important models in population ecology for meta-population analyses, but also focus on adopting suitable conservation strategies to conserve and manage butterfly species effectively (Watt et al., 2003; Ehrlich et al., 2004).

-North eastern part of Indian subcontinent encompasses a vast range of ecosystems, including verdant forests, grasslands and wetlands, which make the region highly biodiverse with a variety of flora and fauna (Saha et al., 2023).
-Presence of a vast a diversity of flowering plants, preferable habitats, topography and climates support to foster a remarkable, rich population of butterfly species.
-About sixty percent of the butterfly species of the Indian sub-continent and Myanmar are documented from north-eastern region of India alone (Evans, 1932).
+North eastern India encompasses a vast range of ecosystems, including verdant forests, grasslands and wetlands, which make the region highly biodiverse (Saha et al., 2023).
+The presence of a vast a diversity of flowering plants, preferable habitats, topography and climates support remarkably rich butterfly populations.
+About 60% of the butterfly species of the Indian sub-continent and Myanmar are documented from northeastern India alone (Evans, 1932).
 Few systematic studies on butterflies were carried out on butterfly distribution, diversity and abundance in the northern part of West-Bengal (from Darjeeling hills by Pradhan & Khaling, 2020, University of North Bengal campus by Saha et al., 2023, Dooars and Terai region by Pal et al., 2015).

 Dawaipani, a small Himalayan village, is located at an altitude of approximately 6,500 feet in Darjeeling district, West Bengal, India.
 This hamlet is nestled on the opposite hill of Darjeeling Town (about 17 km away from Darjeeling town) and is surrounded by Himalayan forests.
 The climate of this region is subtropical highland climate.
-Vegetation of this area is featured by natural Himalayan montane temperate forests, predominantly pine, oak, deodar, and magnolia, interspersed with tea gardens, vibrant rhododendron blooms, orange orchards and grasslands.
+Vegetation of this area featured natural Himalayan montane temperate forests, predominating pines, oaks, deodars, and magnolias, interspersed with tea gardens, rhododendron blooms, orange orchards and grasslands.
 This medicinal-water-infused green landscape boasts rich biodiversity with a huge variety of trees, shrubs, herbs, and epiphytes.

-In this backdrop, there is a need of systematic surveys to determine the diversity and abundance of butterfly species for adopting the habitat conservation strategies which effectively and sustainably protect the beautiful creature as well as their host and pollinator plants.
-Since in the past, no research works on diversity and abundance of butterfly community have been carried out in Dawaipani, North Bengal, India, the present survey-based study was undertaken to explore the status of butterfly fauna of this area.
+No research works on diversity and abundance of butterfly community have been carried out in Dawaipani, North Bengal, India.
+A systematic surveys to determine the diversity and abundance of butterfly species would aid in adopting the habitat conservation strategies to effectively and sustainably protect butterflies as well as their host and nectar plants.
+Tthe present survey-based study was undertaken to explore the status of butterfly fauna of this area.

 2. MATERIALS AND METHODS